Slack Application in Collate

 - Send messages as

-@<Bot-Name>, including to channels it’s not a member of.
+@<Bot-Name>, including to channels it’s not a member of. - Post messages to designated Slack channels.

 Slack App Configuration

-- Navigate to Settings → Applications → Add Apps.
+To enable Slack integration in Collate:- Navigate to Settings → Applications → Add Apps.

 - Search for Slack and install the application.